data-nihilist/LetsLearnCSharp/README.md

 <h3>At this point, "Hello World!" should be in your terminal output.</h3>
 <h3>You can safely delete everything in that file and start coding!</h3>
+<h2>DON'T FORGET to add a .gitignore to your directory, and list the 'obj' and 'bin' folders (as well as any other environmental folders that you don't want to clutter your repos, should you wish to create a repository of your own).</h2>
+<h3>You'll know what I'm talking about here when you first run "dotnet build" in a new project file.</h3>